wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

 <p></p>

-**[A.3.4.p4.2]** Say that you must configure two of the data-parallel tasks to use 1 core, and the third one to use 3 core.
+**[A.3.4.p4.2]** Say that you must configure two of the data-parallel tasks to use 1 core, and the third one to use 3 cores.
 Which task should use 3 cores to achieve the shortest execution time?
-Come up with an answer based on your intuition, and then and check your intuition in simulation.
+Come up with an answer based on your intuition, and then check your intuition in simulation.

 <div class="ui accordion fluid">
   <div class=" title">